Calendar of events

 If you have no IT experience, we generally recommend getting some training or taking a class for the Comptia A+ exam.
 Also building a home lab is a really good way to get experience.
 Cybersecurity is built on securing IT, hence why you should know basic IT.
 We provide entry-level certification classes with more effort in giving you hands-on experience, not just passing the exam.
 See Cyberjutsu Training Academy (CTA) - coming back soon.

 We offer free peep-to-peer study groups led by members that are giving back to the community.
 Many lead study groups to help prepare for the exam themselves.
 These are usually held online-only.
-To join a study group, go to the groups link from your profile and join.
-It will also be on the event calendar.
+To join a study, check the calendar.

 If you are interested in leading a study group, please contact us at email@example.com